-Estimated shelf life: 1 application using acai berry powder, and 3 months using mica powder.
-(Store in an airtight container away from moisture)
+Estimated shelf life: 6 months (Store in an airtight container away from direct sunlight and moisture).

 CHERRY ON TOP

-- Unlike my powder blush recipe, this does not wipe away as easily.
-In other words, it stays put for longer.
+- Longer stay: Unlike my powder blush recipe, this cream blush does not wipe away as easily.
+It stays put for longer.

-- I would always breakout on my cheeks after using synthetic blush bought from the store.
+- No breakouts: I would always breakout on my cheeks after using synthetic blush.
 However, this homemade blush keeps my skin as clear as a summer’s day.

 - This can double up as a moisturising lip tint too.

 - Acai berry powder: High in antioxidants which help keep the skin’s complexion radiant. (buy here)